 - A. No Written Motions: Except as provided below, discovery disputes shall not be raised by filing discovery motions under Federal Rule of Civil Procedure 37.
-No written discovery motions, including motions to compel and motions for protective order, shall be filed unless requested by Magistrate Judge Becerra or the District Court. - B. Setting A Discovery Hearing: In lieu of traditional motion practice, the party seeking to enforce a discovery obligation or obtain protection from such an obligation ("the moving party") shall set the matter on the Court's discovery hearing calendar.
-Specifically, the moving party shall send an email to the Chambers of Magistrate Judge Becerra (chambers_becerra@flsd.uscourts.gov), with copy to opposing counsel and within the time frame provided by Local Rule 26.1(g)(1), providing at least three mornings or afternoons when both counsel are available for a hearing on the discovery issue.
-The email subject line shall be "Request for Discovery Hearing on [Case Number]."
-The Court prefers to set discovery hearings on Tuesdays or Thursdays, however, counsel is permitted to provide to Chambers other days if counsel are not available on Tuesday or Thursday.
+No written discovery motions, including motions to compel and motions for protective order, shall be filed unless requested by Magistrate Judge Becerra or the District Court.
+Any motion filed in contravention of these procedures will be stricken by the Court. - B. Setting A Discovery Hearing: After a good faith conferral as outlined above, the party seeking to enforce a discovery obligation or obtain protection from such an obligation ("the moving party") shall set the matter for hearing as follows.
+The moving party shall send an email to the Chambers of Magistrate Judge Becerra (chambers_becerra@flsd.uscourts.gov), with copy to opposing counsel and within the time frame provided by Local Rule 26.1(g)(1), providing at least three mornings or afternoons when both counsel are available for a hearing on the discovery issue.
+The email subject line shall be "Request for Discovery Hearing on [Case Name and Case Number]."
 Dates provided to the Court shall be within seven (7) business days from the date of the email to Chambers, as the Court endeavors to set the hearing as expeditiously as possible.

-Ordinarily, no more than fifteen minutes of argument per side is permitted.
+Ordinarily, the Court allows for thirty minutes for a discovery hearing.
 If the matter requires additional time, counsel should note that in the email to Chambers.
-All communication with Chambers regarding discovery matters must be by email, and all counsel of record must be copied on the email.